Buildings & Quiet Spaces

 Amen.

-(Adapted form the Scottish Episcopal Church website.)
+(Adapted from the Scottish Episcopal Church website.)